VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_2_The_C++_Library/Chapter_10_Generic_Algorithms/notes.md

 # LAMBDA
 ## [CAPTURE_LIST](PARAM..)-> RETURN_TYPE {BODY}
     - LAMBDA's are callable objects, a callable object is a expression to which a call,() operator can be applied.
-    - lamda's can use a variable defined in the enclosing function only if it mentions it in the capture list.
+    - lamda's can use a variable defined in the enclosing function, only if it mentions it in the capture list.
     - parameters and body are same as any function, it's just lambda's are like inline functions
     - lamda's can use static variables and variables defined outside the enclosing function directly with out capturing
     - return type should be mentioned by a trailing return type or can be infered based on the return statements in the body